-Project phase/ Environmenta I aspect Environmental component likely to be affected Potential impact Options for prevention, mitigation or enhancement e entity Cost Guarantee / Financial agreement ADANDONATA T DUACE special management areas inside Uacon lake.
-ABANDONMEN I PHASE Clearing / removal of support facilities Land / Water / People Accidental spill of toxic and hazardous wastes Proper implementation of the approved rehabilitation and abandonment plan Use of DENR-accredited haulers/TSD companies for hazardous wastes FMRDF - Rehabilitatio n of mined- out areas Dismantling of structures Generation of Solid Waste Recyclable materials will be sold to recyclers.
+Project phase/ Environmenta I aspect Environmental component likely to be affected Potential impact Options for prevention, mitigation or enhancement Responsibl e entity Cost Guarantee / Financial agreement ABANDONMEN T PHASE Partner with the LGU the implementation of the Social Development Program Clearing / removal of support facilities Land / Water / People Accidental spill of toxic and hazardous wastes Proper implementation of the approved rehabilitation and abandonment plan Use of DENR-accredited haulers/TSD companies for hazardous wastes Proponent FMRDF Rehabilitatio n of mined- out areas Dismantling of structures Generation of Solid Waste Recyclable materials will be sold to recyclers.
 Residual wastes will be hand over to the municipal garbage collectors.
 Hazardous waste will be transported to accredited disposal Companies.
-LGU, MRFC/MN T, EHS 1 Further deterioration of coastal water quality Slope erosion of rehabilitated areas may be carried downstream by rainwater run-off; Solid waste generated from dismantling of structures in the site can end up in waterways Proper and regular maintenance of vegetative slope protection and contour canals and drainage system of mined-out areas to ensure that terraces and benches have nil erosion potential and drainage facilities are functional during the decommissioning phase
+LGU, MRFC/MM T, EHS Further deterioration of coastal water quality Slope erosion of rehabilitated areas may be carried downstream by rainwater run-off; Solid waste generated from dismantling of structures in the site can Proper and regular maintenance of vegetative slope protection and contour canals and drainage system of mined-out areas to ensure that terraces and benches have nil erosion potential and drainage facilities are

-Project phase/ Environmenta I aspect Environmental component likely to be affected Potential impact Options for prevention, mitigation or enhancement Responsibl e entity Cost Guarantee / Financial agreement and carried downstream, Conduct regular monitoring of sediment plumes in river systems and in Uacon lake; Conduct marine ecology assessment;
+Project phase/ Environmenta I aspect Environmental component likely to be affected Potential impact Options for prevention, mitigation or enhancement Responsibl e entity Cost Guarantee / Financial agreement end up in waterways and carried downstream, functional during the decommissioning phase - Conduct regular monitoring of sediment plumes in river systems and in Uacon lake; - Conduct marine ecology assessment;